-The humble midge can be the bane of people living in Scotland, particularly in the Scottish Highlands and the west coast, but we do get them in east Scotland, too, just in lesser concentrations.
+The humble midge can be the bane of anyone living in or visiting Scotland, particularly in the Scottish Highlands and the west coast, but we do get them in east Scotland too, just in lesser concentrations.

-Although there is a running joke about midges being a major predator in Scotland, they do actually influence tourism and the local economy affecting camping trips, fishing, and hiking, as well as people who work outside, such as rangers, gardeners and farmers.
-People will even take entire days off work if the midge season is particularly bad... the tourist industry loses out on hundreds of millions of pounds in lost revenue every year due to midges, with tourists wisely staying away at peak times.
+Although there is a running joke about midges being a major predator in Scotland, they do actually influence tourism and the local economy, affecting camping trips, fishing, and hiking, as well as people who work outside, such as rangers, gardeners and farmers.
+People will even take entire days off work if the midge season is particularly bad.
+In fact, the Scottish tourism industry loses an estimated £268 million annually in lost revenue due to midges, with tourists wisely staying away at peak times or cutting their trips short.

-Biting midges are not pleasant and should be taken seriously if you are planning a trip to the Scottish Highlands or the west coast and associated islands.
+Biting midges are not pleasant and should be taken seriously if you are planning a trip to the Scottish Highlands, the west coast or the associated islands.
+But with the right preparation and timing, you absolutely can enjoy Scotland without being eaten alive.
+This guide covers everything you need to know.

 Table of contents: